-A 16S rRNA gene phylogenetic trees should be presented for complex taxa or to illustrate relationships among multigenera families.
+Include information on the taxonomic position of the higher taxon and the genera it contains.
+A 16S rRNA gene phylogenetic and/or phylogenomic tree should be presented for complex taxa or to illustrate relationships among multigenera higher taxa.
 Generally, trees should be included at the appropriate taxonomic rank, i.e. trees of genera at the family level, and they should contain the type strain of the type species of each genus within the family.
-When other strains are also included, the type strains should be indicated by a superscript capital T. Otherwise, please follow the instructions above for "Genus articles".
+When other strains are also included, the type strains should be indicated by a superscript capital T. Otherwise, please follow the instructions above in Section 9.13 for "Genus articles".
 Phylogenetic trees for other genes may also be presented if deemed appropriate.